ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 overwrite may have happened.
 This would leave the server damaged for all future volleys.
 Instead, the server exists.
 External processes restart the server (and may retry the volley) and the fully reloaded server will be clean and ready to continue.

+The API functions (^compilepattern, ^compileoutput, ^testpattern, ^testoutput) have special error handling for BADSCRIPT calls, which will return the error message to the caller in an errors field, rather than report to a bug/server/user log.

 # Messaging